Sites Reservoir: Environmental water

 In alignment with the project's Proposition 1 funding, Sites Reservoir is planned to be the first and only reservoir in California that captures and stores a large portion of water specifically for the environment to support freshwater ecosystems.
 The environment is to be the single largest user of water stored in Sites Reservoir, managed and distributed by federal and state natural resource agencies.

-Fisheries

-The additional water supply provided by Sites Reservoir may provide opportunities for improved management of salmonid habitat, particularly in the Sacramento River above Red Bluff.
-By delivering water to CVP contractors from Sites Reservoir, Reclamation may maintain supply in Shasta Lake to support habitat for salmonid spawning, incubation, rearing, and migration.
-The possible additional water supply in Shasta Lake can then be allocated during real-time management scenarios for several uses (e.g., coldwater pool maintenance, spring pulse or fall pulse flow events, increased stability in fall flows) that may provide enhanced anadromous fish benefits.

-Water quality

-The Sites Project Authority is to implement best management practices to minimize any potential water quality impacts associated with facility operations and maintenance.
-These would include preventing spills and reducing runoff that may cause sediment or contaminants to flow into waterbodies, monthly water quality testing through the Yolo Bypass, and mitigation measures such as mercury sediment management.

 Greenhouse gases

 According to a 2023 report by Tell The Dam Truth and Friends of the River, funded by Patagonia, Inc., the Sites Project as designed is predicted to emit approximately 362,000 metric tons of CO2e/year averaged at the 75th percentile over an assumed 100-year life, including decommissioning (demolition/draining).
 The report states that emissions associated with decommissioning are an order of magnitude larger than emissions during the life of a large U.S. reservoir (meaning over 90% of emissions occur after year 100).
 The most significant component would be methane, as a result of decomposition of organic matter under, and flowing into, the reservoir.

 The California State Water Resources Control Board announced an extension for filing protests, from August 1 to August 31, 2023.
 Opponents of the Sites project include the Natural Resources Defense Council (on the basis of (1) threats to salmon and other fish species and (2) little prospect of future drought relief), Golden State Salmon Association, which contends the project will increase water diversions from the Bay-Delta and impact salmon, other conservation groups, fishing groups, Tribes, and environmental justice advocates.